Skip to Content

 Step 2: Add in the warm water, then add in your dry ingredients.

 Step 3: Stir with a wooden spoon.
 Do not use metal because it can react with the ingredients.
-I am using the handle in order to stir because the mouth of the jar isn’t wide enough for the spoon to fit in.
+I am using the handle to stir because the mouth of the jar isn’t wide enough for the spoon to fit in.
 You could also use a hard plastic straw.

 Step 4: Cover the dish with a clean dishcloth or cheesecloth, something where it can breathe.
 Do not refrigerate this mixture at this point.
 Leave it in a warm place for 5 days at room temperature so the yeast and bacteria can go on a feeding frenzy.